7 Effective Methods to Manage and Reduce Test Anxiety

 A lot of people seem to chuckle and guffaw at the idea of standing in front of a mirror and telling yourself things like “you can do this.”
 Whether you say words of encouragement to yourself in a mirror, as you drive to work, or even moments before the test begins, positive self-assurance can do wonders for reducing test anxiety.

 5. Using Anxiety to Your Advantage

 Although it may seem counterintuitive, test-taking anxiety will often work to your advantage.
-Anxiety increases your need to prepare, direct your attention, increase your intelligence, helps you discover your full potential and other related benefits.
+Anxiety increases your need to prepare, direct your attention, increase your intelligence, help you discover your full potential and other related benefits.

 6. Watch What You Eat/Drink Before a Test